 So instead of wondering how long it will take, ask yourself: what will you lose if you don’t invest the right amount of time in your education?

 Quality education and training are worth the time.
 Locksmithing is not an easy career.
 From learning the basics to staying up-to-date with the latest equipment, essential tools and gear, and technology, there’s a lot to learn before you feel comfortable going into someone’s house or business and taking responsibility for fixing a problem.
+Here is a great example of how good training and a software like Workiz took Sure Lock and Key’s business to a multi-location million-dollar locksmith business with more than 200 job requests a day.

 For example, many technicians struggle with inventory management.
 They hop in their trucks, heading straight to a job, and expect their usual tool kit to already have everything they need in it, but that is not always the case.
 There’s nothing more frustrating than showing up to a job unprepared.
 Not only will you have to go back to your office for the missing item, but you’ll be behind schedule, and your customer may be upset.
 A good, accredited school will teach you the foundations of locksmithing, including proper inventory management practices, so you retain your customers and use your time efficiently.